Vocal cords: Puberty

-Puberty usually lasts from 2–5 years, and typically occurs between the ages of 12 to 17.
+Puberty usually lasts from 2 to 5 years, and typically occurs between the ages of 12 and 17.
 During puberty, voice change is controlled by sex hormones.
 In females during puberty, the vocal muscle thickens slightly, but remains very supple and narrow.
 The squamous mucosa also differentiates into three distinct layers (the lamina propria) on the free edge of the vocal folds.
 The sub- and supraglottic glandular mucosa becomes hormone-dependent to estrogens and progesterone.
-For women, the actions of estrogens and progesterone produce changes in the extravascular spaces by increasing capillary permeability which allows the passage of intracapillary fluids to the interstitial space as well as modification of glandular secretions.
+For females, the actions of estrogens and progesterone produce changes in the extravascular spaces by increasing capillary permeability which allows the passage of intracapillary fluids to the interstitial space as well as modification of glandular secretions.
 Estrogens have a hypertrophic and proliferative effect on mucosa by reducing the desquamating effect on the superficial layers.
 The thyroid hormones also affect dynamic function of the vocal folds; (Hashimoto's thyroiditis affects the fluid balance in the vocal folds).
 Progesterone has an anti-proliferative effect on mucosa and accelerates desquamation.
 It causes a menstrual-like cycle in the vocal fold epithelium and a drying out of the mucosa with a reduction in secretions of the glandular epithelium.
 Progesterone has a diuretic effect and decreases capillary permeability, thus trapping the extracellular fluid out of the capillaries and causing tissue congestion.